lebk/InventoryMgmt/readme.txt

 1. mysql - u root -p
 2. mysql> grant all on InventoryMgmt.* to dbuser@localhost identified by 'dbpassword';

-3. Execute /VMFactory/InitialVMFactory.sql to initial tables and Metadata.
-(Or drop the db by executing: /VMFactory/DropTables.sql).
+3. Execute InitalInventoryMgmt.sql to initial tables and Metadata.